 The planting location should be warm, protected from wind and sunny.
 The soil should be deep, humus rich with a good water supply.
 Shade on the foot of the plant is beneficial.
 Distance between individual plants: 3 to 6 meters.
 Trumpet flowers need a lot of space outwards when cultivated on a facade, because of their long overhanging shoots.
 Chose among available varieties in the overview.

-"Auto-climber", (only "Grandiflora" has almost no adhesive roots.
+"Self-Climber', (only 'Grandiflora' has almost no adhesive roots.
 Usually cultivated on facades as woody climbing plant, a climbing aid is strongly recommended.
 On pergolas the shoots will hang over.
 There are two botanical species (wild forms): Campsis radicans is originally from North America and was introduced in Europe in 1622 (frost resistant).
 Campsis grandiflora is originally from China.
 There are many crosses and varieties which differ in flower density, climbing behaviour and winter hardiness.

 All trumpet flowers have feathered leaves that last from May to October with a beautiful yellow autumn colour.
 Most varieties show red, sometimes also orange and yellow flower umbels from July to September.
 The flowers are "rainproof" and fall off by themselves.
 Some inexpensive untreated plants will only bloom after several years.
 The fruits are pod-like capsules.
 No pruning in summer as the flowers appear at the extremities of the young shoots!
 "Winter" pruning is done in March, with all (side) shoots cut down to approx. 4 -10 cm long spurs, similar to the grapevine pruning technique.